 WINEMAKER SERGE LAVILLE GIVES A VINEYARD OVERVIEW

 The initial block of Merlot was planted in 1993 on a south-southwest facing hillside.
-The vines follow the north-south slope of the hills in vertical rows, an orientation that, combined with the declination of the slope, allows the vines to take optimal advantage of air dranage, sunshine, and the reflective nature of the surrounding wheat fields.
+The vines follow the north-south slope of the hills in vertical rows, an orientation that, combined with the declination of the slope, allows the vines to take optimal advantage of air drainage, sunshine, and the reflective nature of the surrounding wheat fields.

 Great care is taken when caring for the vineyard.
 Every grape is tended by hand, including crop thinning, leaf pulling, and harvesting, as well as hand-burying individual canes to protect them from the cold winters of southeastern Washington.